-The bill creates s.
-394.89, F.S., to establish an ACO within the statutory chapter relating to mental health.
+Section 394.89, F.S., is created to establish an adolescent and child outdoor program (ACO) within the statutory chapter relating to mental health.
 The purpose of the new program is to offer wilderness hiking and camping experiences through field group activities and expeditions as a form of rehabilitation and treatment for participants between the ages of 6 and 18 years of age with emotional, psychological, developmental, or behavioral problems or disorders or substance abuse problems.
-An ACO assists such youths to acquire the social and behavioral skills necessary for a healthy adjustment to school, family life, and community.
+An ACO assists these youth in acquiring the social and behavioral skills necessary for a healthy adjustment to school, family life, and community.
 An ACO may be established as an independent program or as an adjunct and subsidiary program to an ACRT.

-The definition of an ACO participant specifically excludes the parent or contracting agent that enrolls the adolescent or child in the program.
+The definition of a program participant or participant specifically excludes the parent or contracting agent that enrolls the adolescent or child in the program.

-An ACO must be licensed by the AHCA in accordance with the general facility licensing standards in part II of ch.
+An ACO must be licensed by the agency in accordance with the general facility licensing standards in part II of ch.
 408, F.S.
-The DCF, in consultation with the AHCA and the APD, must adopt rules to establish requirements for licensure, administration, and operation of ACOs.
-The DCF is authorized to establish rules relating to staffing requirements in addition to those specifically enumerated in the bill.
-All local, state, and federal regulations and professional licensing requirements must be met by an ACO as a condition of licensure.
+The department, in consultation with the agency and the APD, must adopt rules to establish requirements for licensure, administration, and operation of ACOs.
+In addition, the department is authorized to establish rules relating to additional staffing requirements to those specifically enumerated in the bill.
+All local, state, and federal regulations and professional licensing requirements must be met by a program as a condition of licensure.

-The AHCA is tasked with reviewing and approving a program's training plan that specifies the programs goals and methodologies.
+The agency is tasked with reviewing and approving a program's training plan that specifies the programs goals and methodologies.
 This plan must also address governing a participant's conduct and the consequences for his or her conduct while enrolled in the program.

 An ACO must employ a psychiatrist or psychologist as its program supervisor, who is responsible for and has authority over all policies and activities of the program.
-Additional responsibilities of the supervisor include:
+Additional responsibilities include:

 - Coordinating office and support services,

 - Supervising the operations of the program,

 - Ensuring staff is adequately trained,

-- Maintaining enrollment records, including a current list of each participant, the participant's group field activity or expedition, and geographic location, and this list must be updated every 24 hours; and
+- Maintaining enrollment records, including a current list of participants, the participant's group field activity or expedition and geographic location.
+This list must be updated every 24 hours; and

 - Developing and signing a written plan for each group field activity and expedition.

-The bill requires an ACO to provide an educational component approved by the Department of Education to a participant if he or she is absent from school or an educational setting for more than 30 days.
+CS/SB 998 requires an ACO to provide an educational component approved by the Department of Education to a participant if he or she is absent from school or educational setting for more than 30 days.
 The program supervisor must coordinate with the local school board to provide the educational component as part of a participant's program experience prior to enrolling the participant.
 To offer educational credit to a participant, the ACO must be recognized and approved by the State Board of Education.